Darren Coyle on directing and ‘Chasing Sunshine’

 No. Sadly I am boring.
 I actually need it to be quiet when I write my own projects.
 When I am writing scripts for my tv shows, though, I often listen to music scores from movies (no lyrics, please, just the score).

 What was the first project you worked on?
 What did you learn from that experience?

 I wrote and directed a short film roughly 15 years ago.
 It wasn’t terrible but it wasn’t good either.
 I learned that story is important, but how you present it with cinematography and sound design, is equally important.

-No one is going to stick around to hear your brilliant script if the movie looks or sounds like shit.
+No one is going to stick around to hear your brilliant script if the movie looks or sounds like sh!*.
 It doesn’t need to be Apocalypse Now, but it does need to look like you gave a crap about the look and sound.

 How did you get into television work in the first place?

 As I said earlier, as an actor I was fairly uninspired by the pursuit.
 So I thought working behind the camera would be better.
 There’s more work to be had behind the camera anyway.

 What made you want to make the jump to film?

 I had wanted to make movies ever since I was young.
 Once technology got to the point where one could make a pretty good movie for cheap, I jumped at the chance.
 That was right around 2005 when digital video really started to make a move.